algolia/docsearch/docs/src/faq.md

 Yes, but we do not recommend it.

-Code samples are a great way for humans to understand how a specific pattern ap alpha / method should be used.
+Code samples are a great way for humans to understand how people use a specific method.
 It often requires boilerplate code though, repeated across examples, which will add noise to the results.

 What we recommend instead is to exclude the code blocks from the indexing (by using the `selectors_exclude` option in your config), and instead structure your